OAGi/Score/docs/user_guide/index.rst

 If you have already started using Score for CC management, this section may help increasing your productivity.

-1. To Navigate to a particular node of the CC tree quickly, use the search box on the top of CC tree.
+1. To navigate to a particular node of the CC tree quickly, use the search box on the top of CC tree.
 It should be noted that 1) Current selected node is context node the search from and 2) Search term should be space-separated words as appearing in the tree.